 Preparing for Tissue Expansion

 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking and taking or avoiding certain medications.

 If you smoke, your surgeon will probably ask you to quit for at least 2 weeks before and after your surgery, since smoking may have an effect on how well you heal.

 You should arrange for someone to drive you home after your surgery and to help you afterwards if needed.

 Your surgeon may use local anesthesia combined with a sedative to make you drowsy.
 You will be awake but relaxed, and should feel little discomfort.
 Your surgeon may instead recommend the use of a general anesthesia, where you will sleep through the entire operation.

-When the skin has stretched enough to cover the affected area, you will have a second operation to remove the expander and reposition the new tissue.
-In Breast Reconstruction, the surgery required to remove the expander and insert the permanent implant is relatively brief.
-More complex surgery to repair skin on the face or scalp takes longer and may require more than one expansion sequence to complete.
+When the skin has stretched enough to cover the affected area, you'll have a second operation to remove the expander and reposition the new tissue.
+In breast reconstruction, the surgery required to remove the expander and insert the permanent implant is relatively brief.
+More complex surgery to repair skin on the face or scalp will take longer and may require more than one expansion sequence to complete.

 Tissue expansion is ideal for scalp repair because the stretched skin on the scalp retains normal hair growth.
 Most other body tissue does not grow hair to the same degree.

 A silicone balloon expander is inserted beneath the skin.
-Once in place, the expander is gradually filled with salt water through a tiny valve.
+Once in place, the expander is gradually filled over time.
 When the tissue has grown to the desired amount, the expander is removed.
 In breast reconstruction, a permanent implant is then inserted.

 You may feel some minor discomfort each time saline is injected into the expander, but this usually lasts only an hour or two.
 The follow-up procedure to remove the expander and put the new tissue in place may create some temporary discomfort, but this too can be controlled with medication.